Chart Color Schemes

 Dubbo - South has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely impacting the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 14 projects expected to impact the region.
 Notable ones include Central-West Orana Renewable Energy Zone, The Village Southlakes, Keswick Estate Residential Development, and Southlakes Estate.
-The following list details those most relevant.
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.